xdrip-js/Logger/README.md

 Not Prefered / Advanced mode: Calibrate after > 15 minutes since CGM start.

-Calibrate by using one of the two methods below:

-Nightscout Treatment BG Check and put calibrated glucose in the Glucose Reading field or
-Run ```g5-calibrate <bg>``` from the command line
+Calibrate by using one of the two methods (Nightscout Treatment BG Check and put calibrated glucose in the Glucose Reading field) or (run ```g5-calibrate bgvalue``` from the command line)

 After calibration(s), you should see BG values in Nightscout and in the log.